-- The transportation sector currently accounts for 14% of Singapore's primary greenhouse gas emissions and motorised road vehicles accounted for the bulk (90%) of Final Energy Demand (FED) in the domestic transport sector in 2016.
+The transportation sector currently accounts for 14% of Singapore's primary greenhouse gas emissions and motorised road vehicles accounted for the bulk (90%) of Final Energy Demand (FED) in the domestic transport sector in 2016.
 On the other hand, electricity used to power rail network only accounted for 9.6%.
+More can be done to look at disincentivizing private transport while incentivizing public transport, by understanding the substitution rates between them and weighing factors in choice of transportation (which can include

-Therefore, I believe that continuing to expand our MRT rail network will be important in getting people to travel by train more. - Public transport does not only have to be active and shared, but can also be fully electric.
+- reliability of public transport, coverage and connectivity of public transport network). - Nonetheless, continuing to expand our MRT rail network should not compromise on biodiversity spaces - Public transport does not only have to be active and shared, but can also be fully electric.
 The LTA has the responsibility to make its fleet more carbonefficient over time.
 It should define 'cleaner' as 'fully electric', and set clear step-by-step targets for transitioning to an electric fleet, instead of this vague commitment for 'cleaner by 2040'.
 An example would be as such: 30% electric-vehicle by 2025, 60% by 2030, 100% by 2035. - At the same time, it is increasingly clear that even a rapid switch to electric and other low-carbon vehicles won't be enough to meet the goals of the Paris climate agreement.
 Thus, I believe that more needs to be done to reduce the demand for transportation altogether.
 This entails plans like shrinking road spaces and freeing up space for pedestrians to walk or cycle, hence reinforcing low-carbon travel.